-The chapter on general meetings and strata-council meetings is another lengthy chapter, containing 21 tentative recommendations.
-It focusses on the following subjects:
+The chapter on general meetings and strata-council meetings is another lengthy chapter, containing 20 recommendations.
+It focuses on the following subjects:

 - proxies;

 - conduct of meetings;

 - quorum;

 - voting;

-- strata-council elections; and

-• agenda and meeting minutes.
+- strata-council elections; and - agenda and meeting minutes.

-The committee is particularly interested in comments on proxies, which have proved to be a fraught issue in strata-corporation governance.
-On this topic, the committee tentatively recommends that a mandatory, standard form of proxy appointment come into use in British Columbia.
-The committee also gives extended consideration to limiting the number of proxy appointments that one person may hold for a general meeting, ultimately deciding not to propose a limit.
+The committee invested a considerable amount of time on proxies, which have proved to be a fraught issue in strata-corporation governance.
+On this topic, the committee recommends that a mandatory, standard form of proxy appointment come into use in British Columbia.
+The committee also gives extended consideration to limiting the number of proxy appointments that one person may hold for a general meeting, ultimately deciding not to recommend a limit.

-The chapter also contains tentative recommendations clarifying that election to the strata council entails commanding a majority of the ballots cast, setting out that quorum for a general meeting must only be present at the start of the meeting, establishing statutory qualifications for council members modelled on the provisions of the new Societies Act, and clarifying the order of agenda items for annual and special general meetings.
+The chapter also contains recommendations clarifying that election to the strata council entails commanding a majority of the ballots cast, setting out that quorum for a general meeting must only be present at the start of the meeting, establishing statutory qualifications for council members modelled on the provisions of the new Societies Act, and clarifying the order of agenda items for annual and special general meetings.